nomisirenh/auto_combat_game/README.md

 - Focus Priests
 - Focus Rogues
 - Focus the enemy with lesser health point left
+- Focus the enemy with the most defense

 You can also choos your Healing tactic, you can: